kmouelouel/Popular_Movies_Android_App_stage2/README.md

 # Popular_Movies_Android_App_stage2

 >Popular Movies Stage 1&2 is an android app that allows the users to discover the most popular movies playing.
->In the Stage1,the app is arranged by grids. the users can change sort order of movies via a setting: The sort order can be by most popular or by highest-rated.
+>In the Stage1,the app is arranged by grids. the users can change sort order of movies via a setting: The sort order can be by most popular or by highest-rated .

 >By clicking on the movie poster, a detail movie will be display in the screen having the title,image poster, release date, vote average , and the overview of movie.

->in the Stage 2, we added more information to the movie details view which had a list of movie trailers and reviews, and the possibility to make the movie favorite by clicking on favorite icon.
+>in the Stage 2, we added more information to the movie details view which had a list of movie trailers and reviews, and the possibility to make the movie favorite by clicking on favorite icon .

 >showing the favorites collection movies in the main view by selecting "favorites" option in the setting menu.

 This project was developed as a part of [Android Developer Nanodegree] https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801